microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/New-MgOrganization.md

     - `[Issuer <String>]`: The issuer of the certificate, calculated from the certificate value.
 Read-only.
     - `[IssuerSki <String>]`: The subject key identifier of the certificate, calculated from the certificate value.
 Read-only.

-EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the organization.
-Read-only.
+EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the organization resource.
 Nullable.
   - `[Id <String>]`: Read-only.

 PRIVACYPROFILE <IMicrosoftGraphPrivacyProfile>: privacyProfile